+Fiber:

-Fiber: 14 grams of fiber per 1,000 calories is the fiber goal for the general population.
-A food that has 5 or more grams of fiber per serving is considered a high fiber choice, foods with more than 2 grams of fiber per serving are good choices.
+14 grams of fiber per 1,000 calories is the fiber goal for the general population.
+Women generally should aim for 25 grams of fiber per day, and men 38 grams per day.
+A food that has 5 or more grams of fiber per serving is considered a high fiber choice, foods with more than 3 grams of fiber per serving are good choices.
 A simple guideline is to make half of the grain foods "whole grains" when planning menus.
 Whole grain choices include brown rice, oatmeal, barley, quinoa, millet, and whole grain breads, pastas and tortillas.
 Legumes (beans and lentils) are excellent fiber sources.